Lecodeurenretard/Slightly-improved-Brainfuck/README.md

 ## Added stuff
 ### The interpreter directives
-All dirctives are at the start of the file, begin by a `!` and are separated by new lines.
+All directives are at the start of the file, begin by a `!` and are separated by new lines.
 > `!*= integer`

 Read as "everything equals", it sets every cell value to the given integer.